Tianhe-2

-Tianhe-2 or TH-2 (天河-2 (tiānhé-èr, Heavenriver-2), i.e. 'Milky Way 2') is a 33.86-petaflop supercomputer located in the National Supercomputer Center in Guangzhou, China.
+Tianhe-2 or TH-2 (天河-2 (tiānhé-èr, Heavenriver-2), i.e. 'Milky Way 2') is a 33.86- petaflops supercomputer located in the National Supercomputer Center in Guangzhou, China.
 It was developed by a team of 1,300 scientists and engineers.

 It was the world's fastest supercomputer according to the TOP500 lists for June 2013, November 2013, June 2014, November 2014, June 2015, and November 2015.
 The record was surpassed in June 2016 by the Sunway TaihuLight.
 In 2015, plans by Sun Yat-sen University in collaboration with Guangzhou district and city administration to double its computing capacities were stopped by a U.S. government rejection of Intel's application for an export license for the CPUs and coprocessor boards.

-In response to the U.S. sanctions, China introduced the Sunway TaihuLight supercomputer in 2016, which substantially outperforms the Tianhe-2 (and also affected the update of Tianhe-2 to Tianhe-2A, replacing U.S. tech), and in November 2022 ranks eighth in the TOP500 list while using completely domestic technology including the Sunway manycore microprocessor.
+In response to the U.S. sanctions, China introduced the Sunway TaihuLight supercomputer in 2016, which at the time of its introduction substantially outperformed Tianhe-2 (and also affected the update of Tianhe-2 to Tianhe-2A, replacing U.S. tech), and as of 2022 was no longer ranked among the top systems in the TOP500 list while using completely domestic technology including the Sunway manycore microprocessor.